Chanakya A. Sethi

 Chan grew up in Toronto and graduated from Princeton University in 2007, where he was editor-in-chief of The Daily Princetonian.
 He has law degrees from Osgoode Hall Law School in Toronto, where he graduated first in his class, and Yale Law School.
 Chan clerked for Justice Michael J. Moldaver of the Supreme Court of Canada and Judge Ronnie Abrams of the U.S. District Court for the Southern District of New York.
 He also spent a summer during law school interning with Justice Dalveer Bhandari of the Supreme Court of India.
 Before law school, Chan worked for two years in the legal department of a leading global investment bank.

-Chan focuses his pro bono work on appeals, particularly in criminal cases.
-In recent years, he has represented the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, and FAMM before the U.S. Supreme Court, and the United Nations High Commissioner for Refugees and Amnesty International before the U.S. Court of Appeals for the Ninth Circuit.
+Chan focuses his pro bono work on appeals, particularly those involving the rights of LGBT individuals, criminal defendants, immigrants, and people living with disabilities.
+In recent years, he has represented the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, FAMM, and the National Association of Disability Representatives before the U.S. Supreme Court, and the United Nations High Commissioner for Refugees and Amnesty International before the U.S. Court of Appeals for the Ninth Circuit.

 Before joining the firm, Chan practiced at Williams & Connolly LLP.